-The stellar first season for Telltale’s most popular series remains its best despite fierce competition.
-Tales From The Borderlands and The Wolf Among Us both come close, but neither have the magnetism of The Walking Dead’s Lee and Clementine.
+The stellar first season of Telltale’s most popular series remains its best despite fierce competition.
+Tales From The Borderlands and The Wolf Among Us both come close, but neither has the magnetism of The Walking Dead’s Lee and Clementine.
 Good-hearted lawbreaker Lee and recently orphaned Clementine establish a fiercely loyal bond as they weather an onslaught of tragedies and disasters.
 Chief among these is the zombie apocalypse, of course, but the agendas of every survivor they meet both help and hinder the pair, too.

 It is hard not to fall for Night in the Woods.
-Developers Infinite Fall packed personal experience, humour, small-town Americana, a creepy conspiracy, stylish visuals, a fantastic soundtrack, and some of the most affectingly real scenes in videogames into one of the best adventure games ever made.
+Developers Infinite Fall packed personal experience, humor, small-town Americana, a creepy conspiracy, stylish visuals, a fantastic soundtrack, and some of the most affectingly real scenes in videogames into one of the best adventure games ever made.

 Night in the Woods tackles depression, dysfunctional families, economics, societal pressure, growing up, joblessness, escapism, and death, but in a whimsical and good-natured way that ensures things never become hopeless.
 Characters gently poke fun at each other and do anything to distract themselves, no matter how stupid or dangerous.
 Every character is quotable and lovable, and while the story’s main focus, Mae Borowski – an anthropomorphic cat and college drop-out – initially seems like an entitled jerk, you will grow to love her as she opens up.

-It might play like a platform game, but there are no heads to jump on, no points to collect, no bosses to defeat or worlds to conquer.
-Instead, there are friends to talk to, paths to choose, songs to play, and an awareness of the one shrinking world we all inhabit.
+It might play like a platform game, but there are no heads to jump on, no points to collect, no bosses to defeat, or worlds to conquer.
+Instead, there are friends to talk to, paths to choose, songs to play, and an awareness of the shrinking world we all inhabit.
 Better make the best of it, then.